osrf/cloudsim-portal/README.md

 ### AWS Setup ###

-You will need AWS credentials to launch a machine for hosting cloudsim portal server.
+You will need AWS credentials to launch instances on AWS.

 Get the AWS keys (AWSAccessKeyId and AWSSecretKey) from the AWS console.